Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

   - In order to alleviate the owning team of managing the database themselves, the database is migrated to use a "managed" solution (i.e. AWS RDS)
     - This will increase cloud costs, but this will decrease "management" costs of the database, allowing the team to focus on higher priority/value objectives
     - This is yet another example of having to balance the needs of application optimization with managing costs; the key is to be able to justify the increase in cost (in this case, alleviating the owning team so they can work on other things)
+- The application workloads are somewhat unpredictable, leading to the application having to be overprovisioned during nonpeak times
+  - Auto scaling would be an excellent option to leverage here, optimizing both performance and cost at the same time
+    - Auto scaling typically requires configuring a few parameters (which can be determined through performance testing, trial and error, etc.):
+      - Minimum number of virtual instances
+      - Desired number of virtual instances
+      - Maximum number of virtual instances

 A template application optimization document containing evidence of performance analysis and data on iterative improvement of application performance and examples of implementation for the customer can be found here: